saharafathelbab/Javascript30/README.md

 #### CSS Variables

 Following tutorial - used variables in CSS.
 Learned about calling all data with the attribute data-something into an object.
 Changed values based on mouse moving the ranges.

+#### Array Cardio Day 1

+Did a good portion on my own, didn't really need to follow tutorial that much, just for a few of the sorting algorithms.
+Used: Sort, Map, Filter, Reduce.